D00ktora/Java-Junior-Developer-Task/README.md

     * Simple web visualisation.

 ## INSTALATION
-Follow the steps bellow in order to run and consume this project.
+Follow the steps below in order to run and consume this project.

-#### Clone the project or simple download it.
+#### Clone the project or simply download it.
 https://github.com/D00ktora/Java-Junior-Developer-Task.git

-#### Instal IntelliJ or other Java IDE, that support Java.
+#### Install IntelliJ or other Java IDEs that support Java.
 https://www.jetbrains.com/idea/download

-#### Instal MySQL database.
+#### Install MySQL database.
 https://dev.mysql.com/downloads/installer/

-#### Instal Postman or other platform that can build and use APIs.
+#### Install Postman or another platform that can build and use APIs.
 https://www.postman.com/downloads

-#### Change following parameters in .yaml file.
+#### Change the following parameters in the.yaml file..
 [.yaml](https://github.com/D00ktora/Java-Junior-Developer-Task/blob/main/src/main/resources/application.yaml)

       1. username: root --> Change with your database user name.
       2. password: ${MY_PASSWORD} --> Change with your database password.
-      3. url: jdbc:mysql://localhost:3306/markovski_database?allowPublicKeyRetrieval=true&useSSL=false&createDatabaseIfNotExist=true&serverTimezone=UTC --> Change "markovski_database" with propper name for you database.
+      3. url: jdbc:mysql://localhost:3306/markovski_database?allowPublicKeyRetrieval=true&useSSL=false&createDatabaseIfNotExist=true&serverTimezone=UTC --> Change "markovski_database" with a proper name for your database.

 **Now can run the project.**

 ## API Reference
-When app is start for first time, database with one user will be initialised.
+When the app is started for the first time, a database with one user will be initialised.
-Here is the user that will be created and you can use later in your requests.
+Here is the user that will be created, which you can use later in your requests.
 ```
 {
     "id": 1,